 What’s more, you will need to prove your qualifications, although not until later in the application process, after your name has been selected.That will mean providing evidence of either:

-Even though you do not need to have this proof available at the time of applying for the DV lottery, you should make sure that you meet the above employability qualifications before submitting a lottery entry.
-If you are not qualified to enter the DV lottery and you enter anyways and win, your visa or green card application will be rejected and any filing fees and related expenses (such as attorneys’ fees) will be your responsibility.
+Even though you do not need to have this proof available at the time of applying for the DV lottery, make sure that you meet the above employability qualifications before submitting a lottery entry.
+If you are not qualified to enter the DV lottery and you enter anyways and win, your visa or green card application will be rejected and any filing fees and related expenses (such as attorneys’ fees) will be your responsibility to pay.

-When preparing your documents, think carefully about what you are willing to give up, permanently, to a U.S. government official’s file.
+When preparing your documents, think carefully about what you are or aren't willing to give up, permanently, to a U.S. government official’s file.
 So, for example, you might prepare a copy of your high school diploma (with appropriate translation), but also bring the original, for the consular or USCIS official to examine.
-Or, if you will be providing a letter from your employer ensuring that you have held your job for at least two years during the past five years, you might give up the original -- but should make a copy for your files.
+Or, if you will be providing a letter from your employer ensuring that you have held your job for at least two years during the past five years, you might give up the original—but should make a copy for your files.

 The concept of a “high school” education can mean different things in different countries.
 A high school diploma for purposes of the DV lottery is proof that the applicant successfully completed a course of elementary and secondary education that is equivalent to the 12-year course of study in the United States.